technicalguru/docker-mailserver-postfix/CONTRIBUTING.md

 Mailserver is an open source project &mdash; it's made up of [5 repositories](https://github.com/technicalguru?tab=repositories&q=docker-mailserver&type=&language=).
 When you initially consider contributing to Mailserver, you might be unsure about which of those 5 repositories implements the functionality you want to change or report a bug for.
 This section should help you with that.

 Mailserver is intentionally modular.
-Its main mail-related functions are separated which come from a package.
+Its main mail-related functions are separated which come from individual packages.
 Here's a list:

 * [docker-mailserver](https://github.com/technicalguru/docker-mailserver) - Provides help, guidance and examples how to orchestrate the Docker images
 * [docker-mailserver-postfix](https://github.com/technicalguru/docker-mailserver-postfix) - Implements the core mailing functionality to send and receive messages.